canadiary Mississauga

 Diary of Events and Happenings in Mississauga, Ontario.

-Clock Tower Lighting: National Nursing Week - Red and White
+Clock Tower Lighting: Mississauga's Pride in and Commitment to Canada - Red and White

 The program allows Canadian registered charities and non-profit groups to recognize and celebrate special occasions and events which create a spirit of community, celebrate Mississauga's diverse cultures and contribute to enriching the quality of life in our City.
 Learn more about the Community Recognition Program Event Details